MarkStrendin/MCF-BlockDuplicator/Readme.md

-    /blockduplicator	Reloads the config file (alias: /bdreload) /duplicator   		Gives the player the duplicator tool (alias: /duper) /paintbrush			Gives the player the paintbrush tool (alias: /painter) /bdtools			Gives the player the duplicator and paintbrush tools
-    					 Note: Requires permission to summon both tools /clearinv      		Clears the player's inventory (alias: cli)
+    /blockduplicator	Reloads the config file (alias: /bdreload) /duplicator   		Gives the player the duplicator tool (alias: /duper) /paintbrush			Gives the player the paintbrush tool (alias: /painter) /datatool			Gives the player the data tool /bdtools			Gives the player one of each tool that they have permission to use /clearinv      		Clears the player's inventory (alias: /cli)
     /more          		Gives the player duplicate stacks of whatever he/she is holding (ex: "/m 4" would give you 4 additional stacks) (alias: /m)
     /pick          		Allows the player to change the data value of the item in their hand (for wool colors, single step types, etc)